takari/takari-target-platform/target platform work items.md

 I am guessing are used by ant build or at runtime.
 The tool will be used to reconstruct current ext directory structure from target platform configuration and ext-resources stored in p4.

-# Target platform configuration for maven-plugin projects

-Short-term, need to find a convenient way to disable target platform filtering for maven-plugin projects.
-I assume we will use target platform configuration to materialize ext directory and I also assume ext directory should not include maven plugin dependencies.
-If these assumptions are not correct, the same target platform configuration can be used for all projects.

-Long-term, we will may need separate target platform to define artifacts used by the build itself, i.e. similar to how Maven separates <dependencies> and
-<pluginDependencies>.
-This is not require for "target platform v1.0"

 # Target platform configuration file format